RWS/studio-api-docs/apiconcepts/translationmemory/updating_a_translation_memory.md

 ```
 ***

-TUs may be created by filling a TM through interactive translation, from translation suggestions provided by a machine translation system, alignment of existing documents, etc. If you want to indicate the origin of a given TU, you can apply the **TranslationUnitOrigin** property.
-In the example below the TU origin is set to *TM* (i.e. generated by filling a translation memory through interactive translation):
+TUs may come from interactive translation, machine translation, document alignment, or other sources.
+If you want to indicate the origin of a TU, set the **TranslationUnitOrigin** property.
+In the example below, the TU origin is set to *TM*.

 # [C#](#tab/tabid-9)
 ```cs